-On that point, the ad breached CAP Code (Edition 12) rule 1.3 1.3 Marketing communications must be prepared with a sense of responsibility to consumers and to society.
-(Social responsibility).
+On that point, the ad breached CAP Code (Edition 12) rule 1.3 (Social responsibility).

 The CAP Code required that offers of financial products must be set out in a way that allowed them to be understood easily by the audience being addressed.
 It also required that marketers should ensure that they did not take advantage of consumers' inexperience or credulity and that marketing communications state the nature of the contract being offered, any limitation, expense, penalty or charge and the terms of withdrawal.
 Alternatively, if a marketing communication was brief or general in scope, free material explaining the offer must be made readily available to consumers before a binding contract was entered into.

 We understood that DivideBuy operated as a credit agreement service and users were subject to potential penalties if they failed to make payments on time.
 We also understood that applications involved a ‘hard’ search of an applicant’s credit file, which could affect their credit score.